 However, like in previous cases of assessing the funds requirement for the started capital expansion plan and assessing the feasibility of getting the pledge of shares released, the management has again erred while assessing the exact amount of stake that it might need to sell before the liquidity situation is brought under control.

-- The promoter reiterated their resolve of not needing to sell a further stake in the company during the conference all in August 2016:
+- The promoter reiterated their resolve of not needing to sell a further stake in the company during the conference all in August 2016 (page 4):

-- However, the promoters sold more shares later on and then during the conference call on November 8, 2016, the promoters said that their stake will not go down below the majority mark:
+- However, the promoters sold more shares later on and then during the conference call on November 8, 2016 (page 2), the promoters said that their stake will not go down below the majority mark:

 The promoters have resorted to further sale of shares and as per the shareholding pattern of Omkar Speciality Chemicals Ltd at March 31, 2017, available on BSE website, the promoter’s shareholding stands at 41.01%.